timescale/docs/timescaledb/tutorials/nyc-taxi-cab/query-iot.md

 multiply the truncated quotient by 30.

-In your Timescale database, you can use the `time_bucket` function to segment the data into time intervals.
+In your Timescale database, you can use the `time_bucket` function to segment the data into time intervals instead.

 <procedure>